wasmvision/go-mtmd/README.md

 ### VLM example

+This example uses the [`Qwen2.5-VL-3B-Instruct-Q8_0`](https://huggingface.co/ggml-org/Qwen2.5-VL-3B-Instruct-GGUF) VLM model to process a input of a text prompt and an image, and then displays the result.

 ```shell
 $ go run ./examples/vlm/ -model ./models/Qwen2.5-VL-3B-Instruct-Q8_0.gguf -proj ./models/mmproj-Qwen2.5-VL-3B-Instruct-Q8_0.gguf -lib ./lib -image ./images/domestic_llama.jpg -prompt "What is in this picture?"
 2>/dev/null
 Loading model ./models/Qwen2.5-VL-3B-Instruct-Q8_0.gguf